 Ideally, some ground work should be done by the HR to understand and capture the contributions of these employees and their journeys in the organization over the years.
 Such stories should be mentioned during the presentation and announcement of the awards in different forums and platforms across the organization.

 2. Organize an Award Ceremony

-In order to add value to the rewards, it is important to present them in a larger forum such an annual meet or townhall, attended by their immediate colleagues and other members of the workforce.
+To add value to the award, it is important to present them in a larger forum such an annual meet or townhall.
+Their immediate colleagues and other members of the workforce should be invited to these events.
 Just giving the award privately, or in a small informal team meeting is likely to dilute its importance.

 Possibly, the best way to present the award would be in formal awards ceremony, offline or virtual, that is attended by a major segment of the workforce as well as members of the senior management.
 This ceremony could be a part of a bigger event such an employee annual day or foundation day of the organization.
 It might also be a good idea to invite the family members of the award recipients to make the occasion more memorable and further the emotional connect.

 During the ceremony, the audience should be made aware of the highlights of the employee’s contribution towards the organization.
 The award could be announced or handed over by a member of the senior management team, preferably someone who has known the recipient for long.

 3. Announce on Social Platforms